 - coarse kosher salt, for sprinkling onto pockets

 - Melt 2 tbsp of butter in a large frying pan over medium heat.
 2. Once butter is melted, layer ham slices in single layer (overlapping is ok) and crisp 2 minutes a side.
 Remove from the pan, and transfer to a plate to cool.
 3. Add olive oil to the pan over medium heat, and add frozen spinach.
 Season with salt and pepper.
 Cook spinach, stirring occasionally, until cooked through, about 2-3 minutes.
 4. Add beaten eggs, and cook, stirring frequently until eggs are just set, 2-3 minutes.
 5. Add parmesan cheese and toss to combine.
 Turn off heat and allow to cool.
 6. While ham and eggs cool, prepare the biscuit dough, and preheat oven to 350 degrees.
 7. On a work surface or large board, roll biscuit dough in (between 2 sheets of parchment paper- if you like), turning as you go to retain the circular shape, until about it is flat, and about 6” in diameter.
 8. Transfer rolled dough to parchment lined baking sheets.
 9. Once all dough is rolled, fold each slice of cheese in half and place on half of dough, leaving a small edge.
-Roll up each slice of ham, and place on top of folded cheese.
-10. Spoon egg mixture on top of ham (about a heaping tbsp per pocket).
+Top with a slice of ham, then spoon egg mixture on top of ham (about a heaping tbsp per pocket).
 11. Pull dough up and over the eggs, ham and cheese, and press each pocket to seal.
 12. Crimp the edges of the pockets with a fork to secure.
 13. Brush each pocket with beaten egg, and lightly sprinkle with coarse sea salt.
 14. Bake 14-18 minutes, until golden brown.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.